 Nominating and Corporate Governance Committee.
-The Nominating and Corporate Governance Committee (the "Nominating Committee"), which currently consists of directors Michael J. Bayer, James J. Antal and Michael A. Weiner, held three meetings in 2009.
+The Nominating and Corporate Governance Committee (the "Nominating Committee"), which currently consists of directors Michael J. Bayer, James J. Antal, Frances Fragos Townsend and Michael A. Weiner, held three meetings in 2011.
+Ms. Townsend was appointed effective after May 17, 2011.
 The Board of Directors has determined that each of the members of the Nominating Committee is "independent" within the meaning of the NASDAQ listing standards.
-The Nominating Committee is responsible for searching for and recommending to the Board of Directors potential nominees for director positions, making recommendations to the Board of Directors regarding the size and composition of the Board of Directors and its committees, monitoring the Board of Director's effectiveness and developing and implementing SIGA's corporate governance procedures and policies.
-A copy of the Nominating and Corporate Governance Committee charter is available on SIGA's website at www.siga.com under the "Corporate Governance" section.
+The Nominating Committee is responsible for searching for and recommending to the Board of Directors potential nominees for director positions, making recommendations to the Board of Directors and composition of the Board of Directors and is committees, monitoring the Board of Director's effectiveness and developing and implementing SIGA's corporate governance procedures and policies.
+A copy of the Nominating Committee charter is available on SIGA's website at www.siga.com under the "Corporate Governance" section.